Mike Lee: Immigration

 In February 2019, Lee was one of 16 senators to vote against legislation preventing a partial government shutdown and containing $1.375 billion in funding for barriers along the U.S.-Mexico border that included 55 miles of fencing.
-In that same month, he and Senator Kamala Harris removed the per-country cap on employment-based green cards and raised the cap on family-based green cards from 7% to 15%.
+In that same month, he reintroduced a bill to remove the per-country limitation on employment-based green cards and raised the per-country limitation on family-based green cards from 7% to 15%.

 In March 2019, Lee was one of 12 Republican senators to vote to block Trump's national emergency declaration that would have granted him access to $3.6 billion in military construction funding to build border barriers.

-LGBT rights
+LGBTQ rights

 In 2015, Lee condemned the Supreme Court's decision in Obergefell v.
-Hodges, which held that same-sex marriage bans violated the constitution.
+Hodges, which held that same-sex marriage bans violated the Constitution.

 In 2018, Lee condemned the Inter-American Court of Human Rights, which is part of the Organization of American States (OAS), for recommending that Costa Rica legalize same-sex marriage.
-The court's decision was spurred by a petition by Costa Rican President Luis Guillermo Solis, who was working on ways to improve LGBT rights in Costa Rica.
-Lee suggested that the U.S., a primary funder of the OAS, should use its money more wisely and do more to safeguard religious liberties worldwide.
+The court's decision was spurred by a petition by Costa Rican President Luis Guillermo Solís, who was working on ways to improve LGBTQ rights in Costa Rica.
+Lee suggested that the United States, a primary funder of the OAS, should use its money more wisely and do more to safeguard religious liberties worldwide.

 In May 2019, Lee called the Equality Act "counterproductive" and argued it "unnecessarily pits communities against each other".

 On November 29, 2022, Lee voted against the Respect for Marriage Act, which requires the U.S. federal government to recognize the validity of same-sex and interracial marriages in the United States.
-A member of the Church of Jesus Christ of Latter-day Saints, Lee cast this vote despite his church's support for the legislation.
+Lee was the sole member of Utah's all-Republican congressional delegation to vote against the bill.
+A member of the Church of Jesus Christ of Latter-day Saints, Lee cast this vote despite his church's support for the legal guarantees of religious freedom found in the legislation.